-Jay Waxenberg has been with the Personal Planning Department since 1984 and immediate past co-Chair of the Department.
+Jay Waxenberg has been with the Private Client Services Department since 1984 and immediate past co-Chair of the Department.
 A member of the firm’s Executive Committee, he focuses his practice on estate and tax planning and estate and trust administration.

 Jay primarily represents individuals and their estates.
 He represents many families with significant multigenerational wealth, and has assisted them in the structuring of their estate plans so as to minimize gift, estate and generation-skipping taxes in the transmission of their wealth through several generations.
 He is involved in the full range of his clients’ economic and personal concerns, including closely held businesses, commercial and residential real estate holdings, artistic collections and philanthropy.
 In particular, Jay has helped his clients structure new business ventures, restructure existing ventures with an emphasis on shifting appreciation potential to younger generations, and has guided the sale and liquidation of businesses.
 He also has structured plans to enable client’s businesses to remain intact at their death, and to insure the desired continuity of ownership and control.